Biblically Inspired Verses for Contemporary Americans

 It is easier for a camel to pass through the eye of a needle, than for a government official to enter into the kingdom of God.

 For in much wisdom is much grief: and he that increases knowledge of political economy increases sorrow.

-Tags: Civil Liberties, Civil Society, Constitution, Corruption, Criminal Justice, Culture, Economics, Free Market, Law, Liberty, Morality, Nanny State, Natural Law, Peace, Personal Liberty, Politics, Power, Propaganda, Property Rights, Regulation, Religion, Surveillance, Taxation, The State, Unemployment, Utilitarianism, War
+Tags: Barack Obama, Bible, Civil Liberties, Civil Society, Constitution, Corruption, Criminal Justice, Culture, Economics, eminent domain, Free Market, God, IRS, Kelo, Law, Liberty, Morality, Nanny State, Natural Law, Obamacare, Peace, Personal Liberty, Politics, Power, Propaganda, Property Rights, Regulation, Religion, Surveillance, Taxation, The State, tsa, Unemployment, unemployment benefits, Utilitarianism, Victimless Crimes, War